Are you struggling to master the SEO basics? If you are, there’s no better time to get up to speed.

 A key takeaway from this article is that there are proactive methods you can use to improve SEO, even if you have no technical skills.

-Go after the important metrics such as links or content with simple methods and tricks.
+Go after the important metrics, such as links or content, with simple methods and tricks.

-And don’t forget to get ahead of the trends by optimizing for mobile.
+Finally, don’t forget to get ahead of the trends by optimizing for mobile.

-Anyone can do these things.
+That’s SEO 101; With enough practice, anyone can do these things.

 What are your go-to SEO basics?